-These charities can offer grants to people with cancer and their families.
+These charities can offer grants and information about grants to people with cancer and their families.

 Macmillan Cancer Support